-Check-In Station #3 - Electronics Check-In
+Check-In Station #3 - Electronics and Name Badges

 Any camper who brings a cell phone, MP3 player or any other form of electronic entertainment will surrender those devices to their parents or to our crew who will bag and tag them for return at the end of the camping session.
+This station will also provide the campers with their name badge and cabin assignment and will call the counselors over to meet their newly arrived camper.
 After all check-in steps are complete, the counselors will greet the camper and bring them over to their cabin group to meet their cabinmates.